Endpoint Agent

 Can an endpoint device be connected to more than one workspace?

-No, a device can only be linked to a single workspace.
-The installation process will fail if you attempt to install an agent from a different workspace on a device that already has Coro installed.
+No, a device can only link to a single workspace.
+Installing an Agent from a different workspace on a device with Coro already installed causes the installation to fail.

 What is the average size of a definition/signature update received by the Coro Agent from the Bitdefender servers?

-On average the Bitdefender engine downloads 60-70 MB a day.
+On average the Bitdefender engine downloads approximately 60-70 MB a day.

 When a client approves a file via the Coro Agent that's flagged as malware, does it apply to all endpoint devices?

-The file is approved for all devices within the same workspace.
+Coro approves the file for all devices within the same workspace.

 How do I uninstall the Coro Agent from my device?

-To uninstall the Coro Agent from a device, an admin user must first enable Allow agent uninstallation from the workspace of the affected device.
+First, an admin user must enable Allow agent uninstallation from the affected device's workspace to uninstall the Coro Agent.
 After enabling Allow agent uninstallation, users can uninstall the Coro Agent from their device.

 For more information, see Uninstalling the endpoint agent.